Modelling multiwavelength afterglows of the VHE-GRB population: Data acquisition and analysis

 \subsubsection{GRB~201216C}

-{At a redshift $z = 1.1$ \citep{2020GCN.29066....1I}, GRB~201216C is {the} most distant GRB to date for which VHE photons were detected by MAGIC in between 56 and 1200 s after the \textit{Swift}-BAT trigger \citep{Abe2024}.
-Panchromatic data (from optical to VHE) was acquired from the same source.
-Simultaneous detection at other wavelengths is unavailable {for} this epoch.
-So we performed MCMC sampling at 8000-9300 s SED (see Fig.~\ref{fig:corner_201216c_ism}), where most of the data points are available.
-Like other GRBs, the contribution of the EC is negligible compared to {the} SSC for GRB~201216C.
+At a $z = 1.1$ \citep{2020GCN.29066....1I}, GRB~201216C is {the} most distant GRB to date for which VHE photons were detected by MAGIC in between 56 and 1200 s after the \textit{Swift}-BAT trigger \citep{Abe2024}.
+Simultaneous detection at other wavelengths is unavailable for the latter epoch, but for the other epochs data were acquired from \citet{2020GCN.29066....1I, 2022MNRAS.513.1895R} and \citet{Abe2024}.
+So we performed MCMC sampling at 56-1224 s SED, where VHE data points are available.
+Like other GRBs, the contribution of the EC is negligible compared to the SSC for GRB~201216C.
 The best-fit SEDs and the posterior distributions for both ISM and wind-like environments are presented in Figs.~\ref{fig:mcmc_201216c_ism}, \ref{fig:corner_201216c_ism}, \ref{fig:mcmc_201216c_wind} and \ref{fig:corner_201216c_wind}.
-These results do not allow for a clear distinction between the two circumburst medium scenarios. {The isotropic-equivalent energy ($E_{\rm k,iso} = 6 \times 10^{53}$ erg) in the two scenarios is the same, although the initial Lorentz factor $\Gamma_0$ are very different,} {using $t_{\rm dec}\equiv T_{p}=60$~s for the ISM and wind cases respectively \citep{Abe2024}.} The corresponding best-fit parameters are summarized in Table~\ref{tab:bestfit_params}.
+These results do not allow for a clear distinction between the two circumburst medium scenarios except for the BIC value being lower for the ISM case.
+The $E_{\rm k,iso} = 6 \times 10^{53}$ erg for both scenarios, although $\Gamma_0$ is roughly four times higher for the ISM case, using $t_{\rm dec}\equiv T_{p}=60$~s \citep{Abe2024} for both cases respectively.
+The corresponding best-fit parameters are summarised in Table~\ref{tab:bestfit_params} and \ref{tab:BIC_values}.

 GRB~201216C shows similar characteristics like those of GRB~190114C and GRB~180720B.
-Our model {over-predicts} the late-time radio data for GRB~201216C {in both the ISM and wind scenarios}. }
+Our model over-predicts the late-time radio data for GRB~201216C in both the ISM and wind scenarios.